ijkilchenko/ProjectEuler/README.md

 http://projecteuler.net/progress=ijkilchenko

-My solutions to Project Euler problems in Python.
+My solutions to more than 50 of the first Project Euler problems in various languages (mostly Python).

-I lost the solutions to problems 19, 20, 21, and 22...